meganemichel/nf-tower-docs/hugo/content/docs/launch.md

 {{% tip %}}
 for a detailed explanation of how the resume option works please visit [part 1](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html) and [part 2](https://www.nextflow.io/blog/2019/troubleshooting-nextflow-resume.html) in the `Demystifying Nextflow resume` story in the [Nextflow blog](https://www.nextflow.io/blog)
 {{% /tip %}}

+## Pipeline email notifications

+You can receive email notifications on workflow completion.
+Go to your profile page on the top right and select the `Send notification email on workflow completion` option at the bottom of the page.

+{{% pretty_screenshot img="/uploads/2020/10/launch_notifications.png" %}}